Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Introduction

 A major obstacle lies in the fact that the processes of training \citep{shrestha2019review,shen2024efficient}, including pre-training \citep{achiam2023gpt} and fine-tuning \citep{vm2024fine} involve optimization over millions or even billions of parameters \citep{brown2020language}.
 This extreme scale and complexity place these models well beyond the reach of classical tools in learning theory, such as the VC dimension \citep{abu1989vapnik}, covering number arguments \citep{zhou2002covering}, or the eluder dimension \citep{russo2013eluder}.
-While these theoretical measures have been foundational for understanding simpler hypothesis classes, they struggle to capture the behavior of highly overparameterized models trained with stochastic optimization at scale.
+While these theoretical measures have been foundational for understanding simpler hypothesis classes, they struggle to capture the behavior of highly complicated models trained with stochastic optimization at scale.

-In statistics, evaluating complex models often includes hold-out data splitting \citep{reitermanova2010data} and cross-validation \citep{refaeilzadeh2009cross,browne2000cross}.
-However, a key limitation of these methods is that such estimates just reflect the averaged risk over new samples instead of probabilistic guarantees on the realized risk of the predictor on the training dataset \citep{bates2024cross}.
-By contrast, applying these models in downstream decision-making often requires probabilistic guarantees, namely, bounds on the excess risk that hold with high probability, such as in bandits and reinforcement learning \citep{lattimore2020bandit,foster2023foundations}.

-Consequently, bridging these two gaps between empirical practice and theoretical guarantees is, therefore, an open and pressing challenge for the field.
+Consequently, bridging these gaps between empirical practice and theoretical guarantees is, therefore, an open and pressing challenge for the field.
 A central challenge is that:

 \paragraph{Our Contribution} In this paper, we provide an affirmative answer to this question.
-Specifically, we study the most general empirical risk minimization (ERM) procedure under the Bregman loss as an abstraction of deep neural network training and develop an efficient algorithm for evaluating its excess risk.
-Our approach does not rely on structural assumptions about the underlying function family, which is why we call our method ``model-free'' in the title, but instead requires only black-box access to the training or optimization procedure, making it directly applicable to modern deep neural network training and LLM fine-tuning.
-We establish high-probability statistical guarantees in not only fixed design but also random design.
-To the best of our knowledge, this is the first work to achieve such results in the random design setting.
+Specifically, we study the most general empirical risk minimization (ERM) procedure under the Bregman loss as an abstraction of deep neural network training and develop an efficient algorithm for evaluating its excess risk in the fixed design setting.
+Our approach does not rely on structural assumptions about the underlying function family, which is why we call our method ``model-free'' in the title, but instead requires only black-box access to the training or optimization procedure, making it directly applicable to deep neural network training and LLM fine-tuning.

 \paragraph{Paper Structure} The remainder of our paper is organized as follows.
 In \cref{sec:model}, we introduce the empirical risk minimization (ERM) framework with Bregman loss and carefully define the quantities that are central in our analysis.
 In \cref{sec:algorithm}, we formally present our proposed method, Wild Refitting with Bregman Loss, and provide an intuitive explanation of the main ideas behind its construction.
 Building on this foundation, \cref{sec:theory_guarantee} and \cref{sec:bounding_hatr_n} develop the theoretical results, where we establish high-probability guarantees for our procedure and demonstrate the meaning of every component in these bounds.
 Together, these sections provide a comprehensive picture of both the algorithmic design and the statistical guarantees underlying our approach.